Our Governance

 How many trustees and why?

-At Engineers Without Borders UK, the maximum number of trustees is eight.
-Of these, six are appointed by the trustees and two are elected from, and by, the voting membership.
+At Engineers Without Borders UK, the maximum number of trustees is ten.
+Of these, eight are appointed by the trustees and two are elected from, and by, the voting membership.
 Trustees are appointed for a three-year term and are eligible to serve two consecutive terms.
 An additional two non-voting members can be co-opted to the board for advice on specific matters.
 The Articles of Association also allow for any person to be appointed as Secretary and perform the duties of the secretary of the charity.
 During the board meeting on 25 September 2016, it was agreed that the Chief Executive take up this role in an ex-officio capacity, and this remains the case currently.

 Skills of our trustees